Skip to main content

 Classifiers

-Embedding-based classifiers for text and images.
+Embedding-based classifiers for text, images, and audio.
 Three families are shipped:

 • Centroid — mean embedding per class, nearest-cosine prediction.
 Zero hyperparameters, strong baseline.